srph/angularjs-structure-styleguide/README.md

 This was created to offer a *more* in-depth guide for AngularJS developers that want their apps to scale, maintainable, and whatever

 **This guide gives emphasis to components or directives** inspired by [ReactJS](facebook.github.io/react/) and [Flux](facebook.github.io/flux/).
+For more information in regards to this emphasis, check this [article](https://medium.com/@srph/breaking-down-angularjs-to-smaller-components-f2ab70a104d0) I wrote on Medium.

 In reality, it's insane to let a single controller do everything.
 Some people insist on making 2 controllers for one single *state*, and I think that's more insane.

 It's more sane to think of it this way: